-Remember that secondary instances have ${\tt super\read\only=ON}$ , so you cannot write changes to them.
+Remember that secondary instances have super_read_only=ON, so you cannot write changes to them.

-6.1.7 Creating User Accounts for Administration
+6.1.7 Creating User Accounts for AdminAPI

-The user account used to administer an instance does not have to be the root account, however the user needs to be assigned full read and write privileges on the metadata tables in addition to full MySQL administrator privileges (SUPER, GRANT OPTION, CREATE, DROP and so on).
-In this procedure the user icadmin is shown in InnoDB Cluster examples, and rsadmin in InnoDB ReplicaSet examples.
+The user accounts used to configure and administer a member server instance in an InnoDB Cluster, InnoDB Cluster, InnoDB ClusterSet, or InnoDB ReplicaSet deployment must have full read and write privileges on the metadata tables, in addition to full MySQL administrator privileges (SUPER, GRANT OPTION, CREATE, DROP and so on).